Skip navigation

 Aarti has a successful track record of winning a range of public, academic and voluntary sector funding grants, amassing more than half a million pounds in total.
 Funders have included the British Academy, the Arts Humanities Research Council, the National Lottery Community Foundation, Sports England, the UK Home Office, and West Yorkshire Police.
 Some of this project work has been done as a research consultant with the charity organisation Community Lions Foundation.

 Her external service, more broadly, has included roles as Chair of the journal Leisure Studies, as an Associate Editor (Sociology) for Communications in Humanities and Social Sciences, and as an editorial board member of the Sociology of Sport Journal.
 She has also served as the Co-Chair of the British Sociological Association's Sport Study group.
+She is currently a Co-Editor for the Palgrave Book series New Femininities in Physical, Digital and Sporting Cultures.

 She has overseen four students to successful PhD completion and examined a number of doctoral studies including through public defence.